 - Murrough O’Brien, known as Murcha of the Burnings, played a controversial role in mid 17th century Irish politics.
 He was made President of Munster for expelling the Catholics and then became a Catholic himself.

 - William Smith O’Brien from Clare was the 19th century Irish nationalist who led the 1848 Young Ireland uprising.

 - William O’Brien was the Irish nationalist who founded the United Irish League, the forerunner of Sinn Fein.

-- Edna O’Brien is an Irish novelist and short story writer who novels were first banned in Ireland.
+- Edna O’Brien from Clare is an Irish novelist and short story writer who novels were first banned in Ireland.

 - Aidan O’Brien is a very successful Irish horserace trainer.

 - Conan O’Brien is an American comedian and late-night talk show host.

 - 60,000 in America (most numerous